Best Braided Fishing Line for Bass and Inshore 2026: Power Pro vs Sufix 832 vs Daiwa J-Braid

 The double uni is weaker than the FG, especially on heavier braid, but fast to tie streamside and acceptable for most freshwater bass.
 It is bulkier through the guides.
 It is also tieable in 30 seconds with cold hands at 5:30 a.m. when an FG knot would take you four minutes and produce a botched wrap pattern.

-I tie an FG when I am at the truck or sitting on a kayak in calm water.
-I tie a double uni when wind, chop, or a fading bite is forcing me to retie fast.
+Tie an FG when you are at the truck or sitting on a kayak in calm water.
+Switch to a double uni when wind, chop, or a fading bite forces a fast retie.
 Both have a place.
 Spend the 20 minutes on YouTube to actually learn the FG.
 It is not nearly as hard as the videos make it look once you settle on a single tutorial.

 How long does braid actually last?